Active Learning for Cost-Sensitive Classification: Proofs

 \begin{theorem} Let $\Gcal$ be a function class with $\pdim(\Gcal) = d$, let $\delta \in (0,1)$ and define $\logfactor \triangleq 324(d\log(n) + \log(8Ke(d+1)n^2/\delta))$.
 Then with probability at least $1-\delta$, the following inequalities hold simultaneously for all $g \in \Gcal$, $y \in [K]$, and $i < i' \in [n]$.

 \end{theorem}

 This result is a uniform Freedman-type inequality for the martingale difference sequence $\sum_i M_i - \EE_i M_i$.
 In general, such bounds require much stronger assumptions (e.g., sequential complexity measures~\citep{rakhlin2017equivalence}) on $\Gcal$ than the finite pseudo-dimension assumption that we make.
 However, by exploiting the structure of our particular martingale, specifically that the dependencies arise \emph{only} from the query indicator, we are able to establish this type of inequality under weaker assumptions.
-The result may be of independent interest, but the proof, which is based on results from~\citet{liang2015learning}, is quite technical and hence is relegated to Appendix~\ref{app:deviation}.
-Note that we did not attempt to optimize the constants.
+The result may be of independent interest, but the proof, which is based on arguments from~\citet{liang2015learning}, is quite technical and deferred to Appendix~\ref{app:deviation}.
+Note that we did not optimize the constants.

 \paragraph{The Multiplicative Weights Algorithm.} We also use the standard analysis of multiplicative weights for solving linear feasibility problems.
 We state the result here and, for completeness, provide a proof in Appendix~\ref{app:mw}.
 See also~\citet{arora2012multiplicative,plotkin1995fast} for more details.